 Born to Run Gym: It pains me to see that Bruce Springsteen is in his sixties, but he still rocks the house when he is on tour, and he is still buff.
 So, I think a gym named after him is perfect.
 Here, residents will take aerobics, spinning classes and kick boxing while they listen to Bruce’s songs of rebellion and angst.

 These are only a few of my many planned activities.
-Don’t worry if you are more the sedentary type, I will have solariums and relaxation areas such as the “Hey You, Get off of my Cloud” Spa which will feature massages, yoga, tai chi and napping stations.
+Don’t worry if you are more the relaxation type, I will have solariums and relaxation areas such as the “Hey You, Get off of my Cloud” Spa which will feature massages, yoga, tai chi and napping stations.

 Right now, I can see the 55+ communities making plans to steal my 1960’s themed apartment complex ideas..
 Go ahead and try and I will sue your asses off.
 However, if you want to hire me as a consultant, I am available.